dsubias/in-the-wild_editing/README.md

 ## Training

-For quickly start, you can simply use the following command to train:
+Download the training data [here](https://drive.google.com/file/d/1Z5wEFox1fWaBqmwMskShkzBudyc_dWdU/view?usp=share_link) and move them to `data`.
+For quickly start to train a model, you can simply use the following command:

 ```
 python train_network.py